Logo

 All of those named on the mortgage application will be liable for repaying the mortgage, but only the homeowner has any rights to the value in the property.
 So parents (or grandparents) who put their income at risk in this way will have no corresponding rights.

-When would a Booster come off the mortgage?
+When would my guarantor come off the mortgage?

-What is the maximum age limit for an Income Boost?
+What is the maximum age limit for a Joint Borrower Sole Proprietor?

 The length of the mortgage term the homeowner is allowed will depend on the age of the oldest person named on the application.
 Most lenders require a mortgage to be paid off by age 80.
-This may limit your term if your boost is coming from a parent or grandparent, and so make monthly repayments higher.
+So if you want to take out a 35-year mortgage term, your guarantor can be no older than 45, for example.
+This may limit your term if the support is coming from a parent or grandparent, and so make monthly repayments higher.

 BulbIcon